jlagarespo/Digital-Robotic-Simulation-Gym/README.md

 Instead of running this command everytime you want to execute the program, you can just execute the "start.bat" file.

 Then, you should see something like this:

 ![alt text](https://github.com/jlagarespo/Digital-Robotic-Simulation-Gym/blob/master/data/main_window.png)

 Also your console, should look like this:

 ![alt text](https://github.com/jlagarespo/Digital-Robotic-Simulation-Gym/blob/master/data/console.png)

-If you see it, sucsses!
+If it does, sucsses!
 Your done it; now you can start creating your own agent behaviours and experimenting by yourself.
 ________________________________________________________________________________
 #### Common issues
 If you get this output: